Advertiser Disclosure

 It’s important to know that your compensation may be reduced by 50% if you are rerouted by the airline and arrive at your destination within 2 to 4 hours of your originally scheduled arrival.
 However, if you meet the qualifications above, you should always receive compensation.

-Hot Tip: The airline must also offer compensation in the case of a missed flight connection — for example, if the airline denied you boarding on your first flight, causing you to miss your second flight.
+Hot Tip: The airline must also offer compensation in the case of a missed flight connection.
+For example, you’d get compensation if the airline denied you boarding on your first flight, causing you to miss your second flight.

 If you are connecting on a different airline, airlines are not required to provide compensation if a delay on the first flight causes you to miss your connection.
 However, if your first flight is delayed for more than 3 hours, you may be entitled to compensation from the airline that caused the delay.

-In addition to compensation, the airline must offer you a choice between:
+In addition to compensation, the airline must offer you a choice of:

 • Reimbursement of your ticket and a return flight to your departure airport if you have a connecting flight